-- The 2.9m wide channel should be lowest in the middle to prevent dewatering at low flows and to prevent water from flowing along and under the footings. - The maximum amount of clean stream substrate required will be 0.2m x 2.9m x 21m = 12m3.
+• The 2.4m wide channel should be lowest in the middle to prevent dewatering at low flows and to prevent water from flowing along and under the footings.

+- The maximum amount of clean stream substrate required will be 0.2m x 2.4m x 18m = 9m.
+However, the entire inside of the new arch needs to be covered with gravels, which will take approximately 15m.
 300mm of gravels will likely cause dewatering of the channel, even if it is shaped to confine low flows.
 The depth of the gravels should be 1-2 times the size of the gravels. - The site should be flushed and pumped to an upland site until the water runs clear. - Boulders (clean rip rap is acceptable) should be placed randomly, approximately every 2m throughout the site to add to channel complexity.